Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Secure all ropes at anchor ends.

-• Ensure that all safety equipment, stops, override switches and brakes function properly.
+• Make sure that all safety equipment, stops, override switches and brakes function properly.

 • Prevent contact between welding or grinding equipment and wire safety or suspension ropes.